-To Assemble Cake: make the Oreo whipped cream in 2 batches.
-In bowl of standing mixer fitted with whip attachment, whip 2 cups cream on medium-high speed to soft peak, spoon into large bowl and refrigerate.
-In same mixer bowl, whip remaining 2 1/2 cups cream, sugar, and vanilla to soft peak.
+To Assemble Cake: Make the Oreo whipped cream in 2 batches.
+In bowl of standing mixer fitted with whisk attachment, whip 2 cups cream on medium-high speed to soft peaks.
+Spoon into large bowl and refrigerate.
+In same mixer bowl, whip remaining 2 1/2 cups cream, sugar, and vanilla to soft peaks.
 Fold into already whipped cream.

 Slice cake in half horizontally to create 2 layers.
 Place bottom layer on serving plate.
 Spread about 1/3 of Oreo whipped cream onto cake.
 Top with second cake layer and use remaining Oreo whipped cream to frost top and sides of cake.
 Chill in refrigerator for about 2 hours to allow cookies to soften.

 Place reserved whipped cream in pastry bag fitted with star tip (re-whisk if necessary).
 Pipe 12 whipped cream rosettes around perimeter of cake and garnish with reserved Oreo cookie halves.
 Serve.

 Make sure to only whip cream to soft peaks.
 Once the chopped Oreos soften, the cream will continue to thicken.